EduardoZepeda/coffee-bytes-hugo/content/posts/pruebo-chatgpt-3-con-desafios-de-codigo-de-codewars/index.en.md

 * Prime numbers
 * Palindromes
 * Validate email, strings, numbers
 * Very specific tasks of some frameworks.
-For example: [Replace User model in Django.
+For example: [Replace User model in Django.](/en/how-to-customize-the-user-model-in-django/)
-User model in Django](/how-to-customize-the-user-model-in-django/)

 ![](images/ChatGPT-Django-users.png "Notice how it knows how to replace the user in Django, but it assumes that the best choice for a location field is a CharField.")